8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 • have a high need for praise and admiration?

-• envy others or thinks others envy her?
+• envy others or think others envy her?

 • lack empathy or is tone-deaf about how things land with others?